Okay, I'm not going to beat around the bush - why are you working in a boring or uninspiring office space?

 This accent colour look is also achievable on a much smaller scale or if you work from a home office.
 Your kitchenette area could have colourful cabinet doors or a painted back wall.
 Storage in your home office could be painted in a soothing colour if you need a bit of calm, or something more warm and vibrant if you need to keep up energy and creativity throughout the work day.

-Hopefully I've given you some inspiration and actionable starting points to transform your office interior into a place that's worth turning up to on a Monday morning.
+Hopefully I've given you some inspiration and actionable starting points to transform your office interior into a place that's worth turning up to on a Monday morning!
+If you want support on designing an office space for your own small business or solopreneur venture then please do get in touch.